 |

-| Window in honour of Teresa, New College Chapel, Southampton (sadly now derelict) |
+| Window in honour of Teresa (in former La Sainte Union New College Chapel, Southampton) |

-Cause for canonisation was taken to Rome in 1937.
-On 21st February 1938 Monsignor O’Brien the vice-postulator
+Teresa a saint?
+Teresa’s Cause for canonisation was taken to Rome in 1937.
+On 21st February 1938

-was sent a letter from the Secretary of the Congregation informing that the Holy Office had pronounced the Non Expedire
+Monsignor O’Brien the vice-postulator was sent a letter from the Secretary of the Congregation informing that the Holy

-appeals for devotions to different parts of Our Lord’s body at the time, so that Rome probably reacted against it.
-Dr
+to play in shelving her Cause; there had been several appeals for devotions to different parts of Our Lord’s body at

-from the Vatican in February 1949 confirmed that there was no insurmountable obstacle to the Cause.
-Professor Paul Haffner
+that there was no insurmountable obstacle to the Cause.
+Professor Paul Haffner has recently visited the offices of the Congregation

-has recently visited the offices of the Congregation of the Causes of Saints in Rome; her Cause is still 'on the books' -
+of the Causes of Saints in Rome; her Cause is still 'on the books' - awaiting its time.
+A miracle attributed to her

 Paul II emphasised the importance of holiness of life for the New Evangelisation.
 In Teresa we have a marvellous example of